ubirch/ubirch-protocol-sim/README.md

 - Verify the [UPP](//github.com/ubirch/ubirch-protocol#basic-message-format) and check blockchain anchoring (`//niomon.demo.ubirch.com/api/verify`)*

 > __*__ Sending data to the ubirch backend requires an API token.

+## Development

+### Key Generation

+Generating a key, always use the UUID as the title of the key entry and use the key ID to access the key (signing key and verifying key need two different IDs!).
+The UUID will be automatically placed into the [UPP](//github.com/ubirch/ubirch-protocol#basic-message-format) as the required identity id.

 # LICENSE